GuillaumeJasmin/react-table-hoc-fixed-columns/README.md

 * `git clone https://github.com/guillaumejasmin/react-table-hoc-fixed-columns.git`
 * `npm install`
 * `npm run lib:watch` - Transpile the `src/lib` folder in watch mode
-* `npm run docs` - start a development server with the demo website based on the `src/docs` folder.
+* `npm run demo` - start a development server with the demo website based on the `src/demo` folder.
-* Go to http://127.0.0.1:8989 to see the demo in action.
-Whenever you change the code in either src/lib or src/docs, the page will automatically update.
+* Go to http://127.0.0.1:8080 to see the demo in action.
+Whenever you change the code in either src/lib or src/demo, the page will automatically update.